Call for Proposals: Two-Year College English Association National Conference

-- Focuses on teaching, writing center or learning assistance programs, program administration, or other work of two-year college English teacher-scholars;
+- Focus on teaching, writing center or learning assistance programs, program administration, or other work of two-year college English teacher-scholars;

-- Provides attendees with practical strategies for teaching English in the first two college years or engaging as a professional in the discipline;
+- Provide attendees with practical strategies for teaching English in the first two college years or engaging as a professional in the discipline;

-- Presents concepts and practices that are relevant to working with a wide range of diverse learners at open-admissions institutions;
+- Present concepts and practices that are relevant to working with a wide range of diverse learners at open admissions institutions;

-- Uses research or other evidence to support recommended practices.
+- Use research or other evidence to support recommended practices.